Bridging the Skills Gap: Workforces for Electrification

 Figure 6 – Forecast Change in Electric Trade Jobs, Source: Energeia analysis, Note: BaU = Business as Usual, CF = Cleaner Fuels, SDF = Statewide Dual Fuel, LCF/EE = Low Carbon Fuel/Energy Efficiency, CZA = Climate Zone Approaches, HEF = High Electrification Future, TU = Thermal Utility

-The analysis highlights the high level of variation of skilled labour requirements across different sectors due to policy decisions and the importance of considering workforce shortages on policy implementation.
+The above analysis highlights the high level of variation of skilled labor requirements across different sectors due to policy decisions and the importance of considering potential workforce shortages on policy implementation.

 Future Electricity Utilities